Stoxum/casinocoin-dev-portal/content/tutorial-stm-implementation-cheat-sheet.md

 }
 ```

 **Tip:** - this command does not check the actual correctness of the address. it only shows if an account has been activated on the ledger by sending at least the minimal amount of coins to it.
-If not it shows `"error" : "actNotFound"`<br> - check the minimal account and fee requirements with the [`server_state`](reference-casinocoind.html#server-state) command -> `"reserve_base" : 1000000000` -> minimal amount of satoshi to activate an account<br> - if an exact check is needed it can be done by using a base58 check like for bitcoin but replacing it with the casinocoin alphabet<br>
+If not it shows `"error" : "actNotFound"`<br> - check the minimal account and fee requirements with the [`server_state`](reference-stoxumd.html#server-state) command -> `"reserve_base" : 1000000000` -> minimal amount of satoshi to activate an account<br> - if an exact check is needed it can be done by using a base58 check like for bitcoin but replacing it with the stoxum alphabet<br>

 ## sendtoaddress